brendanSapience/DEPRECATED---IQ-Bot-Domain-Manager/README.md

 ## Install (http)

 1. Clone this repository (git clone https://github.com/brendanSapience/IQ-Bot-Domain-Manager)
-2. Run the install.bat file (it will automatically install required node.js dependencies)
+2. Optional: Run the install.bat file (it will automatically install required node.js dependencies) (the node_modules folder should already contain all required dependencies)
 3. Create a folder called "encryption" in the repository
 4. Modify the server_config.json file and replace https with http in "http_or_https" option
 5. Run the start.bat file